pculllback/atml3-docs/source/includes/_methods.md

 Optionally, it is also possible to set an ignoreCase flag ("i").

-Beware: With this method, you can only extract _one_ group.
+Note: With this method, you can only extract _one_ group.

 ### re_replace(string, old, new)
 ```